Crime

 In a news release, the Boise Police Department said officers responded to the area of W. Grove Street and 15th Street shortly after 2 a.m.
 Wednesday after hearing shots fired.
 Officers found an adult victim who they believe was involved in a dispute with the suspect.
 The victim was transported to a local hospital with serious but non-life-threatening injuries, according to the release.

 Detectives with the department’s Violent Crimes Unit investigated and identified Ryan Norton-Putnam, 30, of Boise, as the suspect.
-Officers located Norton-Putnam on Thursday in an alley near the 500 block of W. Main Street, and because they believed the man was armed, they used a “noise and flash distraction device” in the arrest, the release said.
+Officers located Norton-Putnam on Thursday in an alley near the 500 block of W. Main Street, and because they believed the man may have been armed, they used a “noise and flash distraction device” in the arrest, the release said.

 Those flash-bang devices work by producing “a loud noise and a bright flash to distract someone in an attempt to delay their reaction time by a brief moment,” BPD spokesperson Haley Kramer previously told the Idaho Statesman.